gauborg/CarND-Advanced-Lane-Finding/README.md

 **1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.**

-The code for this section is in the pipeline.ipynb file textbox 2.
+The code for this section is in the ***pipeline_images.ipynb*** file textbox 2.
 Here, we execute the camera calibration matrix by providing the number of nx and ny, i.e. the number of chessboard corners in our images.

 Camera images have a natural distortion present in them because of lense curvature.
 This curvature makes the images look distorted (fish-eye effect).
 To correct for this distortion, we perform camera calibration.
 We start by preparing two lists *imgpoints* and *objpoints* for storing the x and y co-ordinates of the detected corners in our chessboard images respectively.
 So, we will map the co-ordinates of the distorted image corners, i.e. *imgpoints* with real world undistorted corners, i.e. *objpoints*.